itzmeanjan/ette/README.md

 - For snapshotting purposes, you can always set sink/ source data file in `SnapshotFile` in `.env`.

+- 👆 snapshotting feature is helpful, if you're willing migrate `ette` to different machine or setting up new instance of `ette`.
+If you want to avoid a lengthy whole chain data syncing, you must take snapshot from existing instance of `ette` & attempt to restore from binary snapshot file in new `ette` instance.

 And that's `ette`

 ## Prerequisite 👍